M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - **Molten Mixing**: Started Quests, will complete later

 ## KubeJS Updates
+- **End Remastered**: Lowered the difficulty of the Rogue Eye Crafting Recipe to match the other eyes
 - **Power Loaders(Chunk Loaders)**: Changed Recipes for Andesite and Brass Chunk Loaders to better match the pack, as previous recipe was made for Landscapes Reimagined Forge Frontier
 - **Curios**:
   - Removed Helium Flamingo Access, due to game breaking mix with another relic